QuSpin/QuSpin/sphinx/source/examples/example12.rst

 :download:`download script <../../../examples/scripts/example12.py>`

-This example shows how to speed up QuSpin code via multi-threading by
+This example shows how to speed up QuSpin code via multi-threading by using

-* using OpenMP;
+* OpenMP,
-* using the Intel's MKL library for NumPy (which is Anaconda's default NumPy version, starting from Anaconda 2.5 onwards).
+* Intel's MKL library for NumPy/SciPy (which is Anaconda's default NumPy version, starting from Anaconda 2.5 onwards).

 To install quspin with OpenMP support using anaconda (see also :ref:`parallelization-label`), run